amorist/awesome/README.md

 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups
 - [withastro/astro](https://github.com/withastro/astro) - The all-in-one web framework designed for speed. ⭐️ Star to support our work!
-- [labring/laf](https://github.com/labring/laf) - 🤖 Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
+- [labring/laf](https://github.com/labring/laf) - Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
 It empowers developers to quickly unleash their creativity.
-ChatGPT generates functi
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 - [Authenticator-Extension/Authenticator](https://github.com/Authenticator-Extension/Authenticator) - Authenticator generates 2-Step Verification codes in your browser.
 - [CRED-CLUB/neopop-web](https://github.com/CRED-CLUB/neopop-web) - NeoPOP components library based on CRED's design system